huggingface/transformers/examples/research_projects/jax-projects/README.md

 At first, it is always useful to get to know each other and to set up a means of communication.
-While we recommend that all technical aspects of work can be discussed directly on the [forum](https://discuss.huggingface.co/c/flax-jax-projects/22) under your project thread, it can be very helpful to have a more direct way of communicating, *e.g.* in a channel or For this we have created a discord that you can access [here](https://discord.com/channels/858019234139602994/858019234139602997).
+While we recommend that all technical aspects of work can be discussed directly on the [forum](https://discuss.huggingface.co/c/flax-jax-projects/22) under your project thread, it can be very helpful to have a more direct way of communicating, *e.g.* in a channel.
+For this we have created a discord that you can access [here](https://discord.com/channels/858019234139602994/858019234139602997).
 This discord will not be managed by anybody and is just there so that you can communicate more effectively with your team members.
 Feel free to create a new channel for you and your team where you can discuss everything.
 If you and your team have already set up other ways of communicating, it is absolutely not required to make use of the discord.
 However, we do recommend each team to set up some kind